Three formulas for CSM classes of open quiver loci: Quiver preliminaries

-of quiver representations of $V$.
-Given an array of nonnegative integers $\mathbf{r}=(r_{ij})_{0 \leq i\leq j \leq n}$, the \textbf{quiver locus} $\Omega_{\mathbf{r}}$ is the subset of quiver representations whose composite maps $V_i \to V_j$ have rank \textit{at most} $r_{ij}$ for all $i<j$.
-The \textbf{open quiver locus} $\Omega_{\mathbf{r}}^\circ$ is the set of quiver representations such that each map $V_i \to V_j$ has rank \textit{exactly} $r_{ij}$.\footnote{ We use "open quiver locus" in the sense of "open Richardson variety," to indicate that we are not taking the closure of the rank conditions.
-Only one of the open quiver loci is truly open in $Hom$, though all are locally closed.}
+of quiver representations on $V$.
+Given an array of nonnegative integers $\mathbf{r}=(r_{ij})_{0 \leq i\leq j \leq n}$, the \textbf{open quiver locus} $\Omega_{\mathbf{r}}^\circ$ is the set of quiver representations such that $V_i \to V_j$ has rank \textit{exactly} $r_{ij}$.\footnote{We use ``open quiver locus" in the sense of ``open Richardson variety," to indicate that we are not taking the closure of the subvariety of $Hom$ defined by the strict rank conditions.
+Only the top-dimensonal open quiver locus is truly open in $Hom$, though all are locally closed.} The closure of $\Omega_{\mathbf{r}}^\circ$ is the \textbf{quiver locus} $\Omega_{\mathbf{r}}$, which can be described as the subset of quiver representations whose composite maps $V_i \to V_j$ have rank \textit{at most} $r_{ij}$ for all $i<j$.